MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/5/index.md

 - [ ] A mandatory deposit period for GICs.
 - [ ] A fixed schedule for short-selling.

-> **Explanation:** Lock-up periods restrict the sale of private investments or shares for a prescribed time, often used to protect long-term strategies and avoid sudden sell-offs.
+> **Explanation:**( Lock-up periods restrict the sale of private investments or shares for a prescribed time, often used to protect long-term strategies and avoid sudden sell-offs.)

----

 ### Why might liquidity be limited, even though a listed private equity vehicle trades on a public exchange?